PRET - Printer Exploitation Toolkit

 192.168.1.28 Brother MFC-7860DW 16:31:17 Sleep mode

---safe tries to check via IPP, HTTP and SNMP if the selected printing language (PS/PJL/PCL) is actually supported by the device before connecting.
-On non-networked printers (USB, parallel cable) this test will fail.
+tries to check via IPP, HTTP and SNMP if the selected printing language (PS/PJL/PCL) is actually supported by the device before connecting.
+On non-networked printers (USB, parallel cable) this test will fail.--quit

---quit suppresses printer model determination, intro message and some other chit-chat.
+suppresses printer model determination, intro message and some other chit-chat.--debug

---load filename reads and executes PRET commands from a text file.
+reads and executes PRET commands from a text file.
 This is usefull for automation.
-Command files can also be invoked later within a PRET session via the load command.
+Command files can also be invoked later within a PRET session via the load

 After connecting to a printer device, you will see the PRET shell and can execute various commands: